 Upgrades were also made to the lobbies and entrances at both the Overland and Burlington Street building entrances to entice more foot traffic in front of the building and to connect with the future public circulation.

 On the first and second floors, MP is providing design services for a 40,000 SF interior fit-out for a life sciences tenant with a 60/40 lab/office split.
 A connection between the lab and office is supported by glass walls, allowing a clear visual into the lab from the office.
 In addition, the fifth-floor space will be built out as another 10,000 SF lab and office space.

-Projects for these companies have included many different types of Sensitive Compartmented Information Facility (SCIF) spaces, Ground Based Strategic Defense (GBSD), engineering labs, rapid prototyping, manufacturing, clean rooms, electronics research labs, administrative spaces, training and conference facilities, and infrastructure upgrades.
+Projects for these companies have included many different types of Sensitive Compartmented Information Facility (SCIF) spaces, engineering labs, rapid prototyping, manufacturing, clean rooms, electronics research labs, administrative spaces, training and conference facilities, and infrastructure upgrades.
 Many of these include complex security arrangements as well as integrating new technologies and testing applications.
 We have also helped masterplan several company’s campuses for more efficient facility use and for expansion.

-Our design process has taken advantage of our experience with LEAN design methodologies, in conjunction with Good Manufacturing Processes (GMP) and ISO certifications.
+Our design process has taken advantage of our experience with LEAN design methodologies, in conjunction with cGMP and ISO certifications.

 In addition to being familiar with the operating requirements of consultants to defense contractors, our firm has adopted the necessary internal security protocols and network systems to allow us to meet the stringent standards outlined by each of these clients.